Geranylacetone: Synthesis and occurrence

 The esterification of linalool can also be effected with ketene or isopropenyl methyl ether.
-The resulting linalyl ester undergoes Carroll rearrangement to give geranylacetone.
+The resulting linally ester undergoes Carroll rearrangement to give geranylacetone.
 Geranyl acetone is a precursor to isophytol, which is used in the manufacture of Vitamin E. Other derivatives of geranyl acetone are farnesol and nerolidol.

 Geranylacetone is a flavor component of many plants including rice, mango, and tomatoes.

 Together with other ketones, geranylacetone results from the degradation of vegetable matter by ozone.

 Biosynthesis

 It arises by the oxidation of certain carotenoids.
 Such reaction are catalyzed by carotenoid oxygenase.